Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/about-fusion-install.md

 <FusionPrereqs />

 ## Getting started

 If you're ready to get started, choose one of the following options.
-If you're not sure which option is best for you, see the [What's available where?](#whats-available-where) section.
+To learn more about which tool is best for you, see the [Fusion availability](/docs/fusion/fusion-availability) page.

 <div className="grid--3-col">